-The Contractor agrees to only use (and/or disclose) personal health information for these purposes if other information such as de-identified or aggregate information will not suffice, and in all cases, the Contractor must use (and/or disclose where applicable) only the least amount of personal health information that will suffice.
+The Contractor agrees to only use (and/or disclose and/or transfer) personal health information for these purposes if other information such as de-identified or aggregate information will not suffice, and in all cases, the Contractor must use (and/or disclose and/or transfer where applicable) only the least amount of personal health information that will suffice.
 Any other use or disclosure of personal health information is strictly prohibited unless required by law.

 The agreement details the protections required by the third-party service provider with respect to the secure transfer of records of personal health information.
-The 'Transfer of Data section requires customization each time the agreement is used and mandates that the secure protections be included in the agreement and that the contractor agrees to provide documentation to BORN setting out the date, time and mode of transfer of records of personal health information and confirming receipt of the records.
-The contractor agrees to maintain a detailed inventory of the records of personal health information transfer is compliant with the BORN policy on secure transfer of records of personal health information.
+The "Transfer of Data" section requires customization each time the agreement is used and mandates that the secure protections be included in the agreement and that the contractor agrees to provide documentation to BORN setting out the date, time, recipient and mode of transfer of records of personal health information and confirming receipt of the records.
+The contractor agrees to only transfer records of personal health information to a recipient that has been approved in writing by BORN, and to maintain a detailed inventory of the records of personal health information transfer is compliant with the BORN policy on secure transfer of records of personal health information.